LrgDv01/full-stack-evaluator/README.md

 # 🧪 Full-Stack Evaluator – Technical Exam Submission

-Welcome to my submission for the technical evaluation!
+Welcome to my technical evaluation submission!

 This monorepo contains both the **backend (.NET 9 Web API)** and **frontend (React)** projects.
-I've built and fixed key parts of this intentionally incomplete system, addressing quirks and thinking like a dev in real-world scenarios.
+I've started building and fixing key parts of this intentionally incomplete system, addressing quirks as I go and thinking like a dev in real-world scenarios.

 ---

 ## ⏱️ Time Limit

 **4 to 5 hours**
-I treated this as a timed test, focusing on core functionality without overthinking peripherals.
+I'm treating this as a timed test, focusing on core setup without overthinking yet.

 ---

-## 🎯 Objectives Achieved
+## 🎯 Objectives

-- ✅ Connected the frontend to the existing API, handling partial data and errors.
+- ✅ Connect frontend to the existing API (in progress)
-- 🔧 Implemented or completed missing backend logic, such as [briefly list what you plan to or have done, e.g., EF Core interactions and API endpoints].
+- 🔧 Implement or complete missing backend logic (starting with setup)
-- 🔄 Managed real-world scenarios like incomplete data, API failures, and state management.
+- 🔄 Handle real-world scenarios (partial data, errors, state)
-- 💅 Ensured code is clean, structured, and readable with comments where needed.
+- 💅 Code should be clean, structured, and readable
-- 📦 Committed regularly to show my thought process — check the history!
+- 📦 Commit regularly — **no one big fat commit**

 ---